agnescameron/teaching-site/_posts/2020-03-16-graphs-of-desire.md

 ### in class exercise
-mapping exercise?
+with pens and paper, explore different ways to map your data-sets.
+Discuss together how different forms of representation contribute to different forms of understanding.
+How might someone who understands one data-set understand another in terms of it?

 ### assignment
 *due {{page.assignment-due}}*<br>
 {{page.assignment}}

 Can you see patterns and relationships in the data?
+How do you link between different ideas?
 When you display the data a particular way, does it give you something you didn't expect?
 What does it feel like to explore your data set?

 **inspiration**
  [yale aids memorial project](http://yamp.org)